SDEs with no strong solution arising from a problem of stochastic control: Introduction

 \section{Introduction}

 In this paper, we study the following two-dimensional SDE with Markovian diffusion coefficient, started from the origin.
 Let $B$ be a real-valued Brownian motion and consider the SDE

 where we denote $X_t = (X^1_t, X^2_t)^\top \in \RR^2$.
-The SDE \eqref{eq:SDE-intro-1} has a weak solution but we show here that there is no strong solution.
-Moreover, we show that a weak solution of \eqref{eq:SDE-intro-1} shares notable properties with Tsirelson's example of an SDE with no strong solution given in \cite{tsirelson_example_1976}.
-In particular, the natural filtration of a weak solution is generated by a Brownian motion, which implies that the initial sigma-algebra is trivial.
-We also show that the angle process of a solution is independent of its increments and deduce that it is independent of the driving Brownian motion.
-Together, these properties imply that the filtration generated by a weak solution at any positive time contains some additional information not present at time zero.
+It is shown by Larsson and Ruf in \cite{larsson_relative_2021} that the SDE \eqref{eq:SDE-intro-1} has a weak solution.
+Here we show that there does not exist a strong solution of \eqref{eq:SDE-intro-1}.
+Moreover, we show that uniqueness in law holds for \eqref{eq:SDE-intro-1} and that the weak solution shares notable properties with Tsirelson's example of an SDE with no strong solution given in \cite{tsirelson_example_1976}.
+In particular, the natural filtration of the weak solution is generated by a Brownian motion, which implies that the initial sigma-algebra is trivial.
+We also show that the angle process of the solution is independent of its increments and deduce that it is independent of the driving Brownian motion.
+Together, these properties imply that the filtration generated by the weak solution at any positive time contains some additional information not present at time zero.
 This remarkable property of Tsirelson's equation is emphasised by Rogers and Williams in \cite[V.18]{rogers_diffusions_2000}.

 Tsirelson's example is a one-dimensional SDE with path-dependent drift.
 A result of Zvonkin \cite{zvonkin_transformation_1974} shows that this path dependence is necessary; for a one-dimensional SDE of the form $\D X_t = b_t(X_t) \D t + \D W_t$, with $b$ bounded and measurable, a strong solution always exists.
 In contrast to Tsirelson's example, the SDE \eqref{eq:SDE-intro-1} that we study defines a two-dimensional martingale, and the diffusion coefficient is Markovian.